ptrkrlsrd/tags/README.md

 # tags
-## A Go package for transforming JSON-data on input
+## A Go package for transforming JSON-data from tags